-- Staff must ensure they know when and where their break duties are and arrive promptly. - Staff must check what is required for this duty and fulfil this. - Staff on duty are expected to be visible and proactively monitor behaviour. - At break times, all staff must be prepared to support colleagues if necessary. - Staff on duty should ensure that students line up in single file to buy food and drinks. - Students must always follow the code of conduct and staff instructions. - When the whistle is blown at the end of breaks, Years 7, 8 & 9 must line up immediately in Tutor Groups to be admitted back into the building in an orderly manner.
+- Staff must ensure they know when and where their break duties are and arrive promptly. - Staff must check what is required for this duty and fulfil this. - Staff on duty are expected to be visible and proactively monitor behaviour. - At break times, all staff must be prepared to support colleagues if necessary. - Staff on duty should ensure that students line up in single file to buy food and drinks. - Students must always follow the code of conduct and staff instructions. - Students who are outside during break should return back into the building in an orderly manner.